VincentHChoy/typescript-portfolio-website/README.md

 Done with React, Typescript, and Tailwind CSS.

-You can visited and viewed at https://www.vincentchoy.ca
+Can be visited and viewed at https://www.vincentchoy.ca